INTRODUCTION – then

 THE FBI LEARNS ABOUT THE BIRCH SOCIETY

-In late January 1959 (six weeks after the founding meeting of the JBS in Indianapolis), the Special Agent in Charge of the FBI’s Milwaukee field office sent a memo to Hoover which summarized a report from a Milwaukee informant who was identified as an employee at a public relations firm who had attended a JBS recruitment meeting where Mr. Welch spoke.
+In late January 1959 (six weeks after the founding meeting of the JBS in Indianapolis), the Special Agent in Charge of the FBI’s Milwaukee field office sent a memo to Hoover which summarized a report from a Milwaukee office confidential source who was identified as a former FBI Special Agent who was an employee at a public relations firm and he had attended a JBS recruitment meeting where Mr. Welch spoke.

-“According to [informant name deleted] the meeting was conducted by Welch in a very secretive manner.
+“According to Shinners [James R. Shinners, former FBI Special Agent who attended and reported on meeting to FBI Milwaukee] the meeting was conducted by Welch in a very secretive manner.
 Those in attendance were instructed not to divulge what had transpired to their office personnel or even to their wives at this juncture.”
-The informant “emphasized that the great majority of those in attendance…were exceedingly prominent and influential individuals in the Milwaukee area, whose loyalties toward the U.S. are unquestioned.”
+Shinners “emphasized that the great majority of those in attendance…were exceedingly prominent and influential individuals in the Milwaukee area, whose loyalties toward the U.S. are unquestioned.”
 [HQ 62-104401, #6; 1/20/59 SAC Milwaukee to J. Edgar Hoover.]

 The Assistant Director in charge of the Bureau’s Domestic Intelligence Division recommended that “Boston [FBI field office] be instructed to make discreet inquiries to obtain background data concerning Welch and to remain alert for any information concerning his alleged anticommunist activities to insure that these activities do not encroach upon the Bureau’s investigative jurisdiction and responsibility.”
 [HQ 62-104401, #6, 1/20/59].